Skip to content

 php artisan lens:build User

-The build process will skip excluded records and remove any stale index entries for records that no longer qualify.
+The build skips excluded records and removes stale entries for records that no longer qualify.

-The lens:health command accounts for excluded records.
-Skipped records are tracked separately from errors, so your health report accurately reflects the state of your index.
+lens:health accounts for exclusions.
+Skipped records are tracked separately from errors, so your health report stays accurate.

 Terminal window